ewhite1974/PredictiveLearningProject/README.md

 # PredictiveLearningProject
-This repository contains the HTML and RMD file for the project in the Coursera Predictive Learning class.
+This repository contains the HTML and RMD file for the project in the Coursera Machine Learning class.